Georges Couthon: Legacy

 Couthon, during the course of the French Revolution, had transitioned from an undecided young deputy to a strongly committed lawmaker.
 Aside from his actions in Lyon, it is perhaps the creation of the Law of 22 Prairial and the number of individuals that would be executed because of the law that have become his lasting legacy.
 After the acceptance of Couthon's new decree, executions increased from 134 people in early 1794 to 1,376 people between the months of June and July 1794.
 The Law of 22 Prairial also allowed tribunals to target noblemen and members of the clergy with reckless abandon, as the accused no longer could call character witnesses on their behalf.
 Of the victims executed during June and July 1794, 38% were of noble descent and 26% represented the clergy.
 More than half of the victims came from the wealthier parts of the bourgeoisie.
-Couthon's lawmaking greatly increased, perhaps inadvertently, the rate of executions across France.
+Couthon's lawmaking greatly increased the rate of executions in Paris.